Will there be a new UK lockdown before Christmas as part of Plan B?

 Will there be another lockdown before Christmas as omicron cases rise?

-New variant raises alarm and prompts Boris Johnson to impose first social restrictions since summer
+New variant raises alarm and prompts Boris Johnson to impose further social restrictions

 The emergence of the omicron variant of the coronavirus in southern Africa last month is causing concern around the world, not least because it is thought to be highly transmissible and because the 32 mutations of its spike protein suggest it might be able to resist current vaccines.